-CLAMP Moodle Hack/Doc Fest, Winter 2020 will be held Wednesday, January 8 through Friday, January 10, 2020, at Swarthmore College in Swarthmore, Pennsylvania.
+Registration is now open for the Summer 2023 Hack/Doc Fest, which will be held at Lafayette College from June 21 through June 23, 2023.
 CLAMP’s Hack/Doc Fests are twice-yearly unconference-style events dedicated to improving the Moodle experience for liberal arts colleges.

 There are three new Moodle: Liberal Arts Edition releases.
 There are no new LAE features; these are maintenance releases only.
 You can download the updates from the CLAMP code release archive.

 The next stable releases are scheduled for mid-March.
 CLAMP will release the first 4.1 version of the LAE the week of January 23rd.
 CLAMP evaluated Moodle 4.1 at the Winter 2023 Hack/Doc Fest at Swarthmore College.
 Please see CLAMP’s report from Swarthmore for additional details.